Workflow | Rhianna Jones| March 16, 2020

 Indexing enables you to find concepts and synonyms indicated by the keywords you search, helping you to discover relevant content and feel confident that the whole record will be relevant.
 For example, I used the FSTA thesaurus on EBSCOhost to search for “nutrition” and the narrower terms under that keyword.
 Due to the in-depth indexing, I discovered results on calories, diet, nutrient requirements, nutrigenomics, sports nutrition, food guide pyramids and more.

 In a subject-oriented database, the terminology for indexing is typically specific to the field, helping researchers filter irrelevant results and enabling targeted search.
 For example, I searched for ”spirits”’ and ”safety” on FSTA, and every result on the first page of my search results were on food safety and alcoholic spirits, with no need to filter out rogue articles on subjects such as ‘poltergeists.’

 These are just a couple of examples demonstrating how A&I databases help scientists and students to efficiently find high-quality, targeted information.

-Rhianna Jones, the Head of Marketing at IFIS Publishing, has been working in academic publishing for over 9 years.
+Rhianna Jones, the Head of Marketing and Engagement at IFIS Publishing, has been working in academic publishing for more than nine years.
 Before joining IFIS as Marketing Manager in 2014, she worked on journals at Elsevier.
-Rhianna has a BA (hons) in English Literature and an MA in Publishing where she specialised in scientific journals.
+Rhianna has a BA (hons) in English Literature and an MA in Publishing, where she specialised in scientific journals.